biareiam/The-House-of-Books/README.md

   Automated testing of views was completed to:

-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the products page is accessible by name.
     - Test products display.
     - Test categories sort functionality.
     - Test that the sort functionality works.
     - Test that the search functionality works as expected.
-    - Test that the search error message display correctly.
+    - Test that the search error message displays correctly.
     - Test product detail page loads via url.
     - Test product detail page loads via name.
     - Test product detail page loads via template.